sdsc/octave-roll/README.md

 roll on a Rocks development appliance, you need to copy the roll to your Rocks frontend before continuing with installation.

-This roll source supports building with different compilers and for different MPI flavors.
+This roll source supports building with different compilers and with different MPI flavors.
 The `ROLLCOMPILER` and `ROLLMPI` make variables can be used to specify the names of compiler and MPI modulefiles to use for building the software, e.g.,